September 19, 2022

 With the skills that PT professionals have, it’s no surprise that many have turned to using their expertise in a variety of ways to provide for themselves.

-This can also help you in your career as it offers a diverse portfolio of work and clientele, as well as assist in making you a more marketable and approachable practitioner.
+Furthermore, pursuing a physical therapist side hustle can also help you in your career as it offers a diverse portfolio of work and clientele, as well as assist in making you a more marketable and approachable practitioner.

 Here are just a few of the ways that physical therapists have been utilizing and sharing their skills.